kebaldwi/DNAC-TEMPLATES/Onboarding.md

    5. Assign the network profile to the hierarchy

 ## Claiming and Provisioning
 At this point DNAC is set up and ready for Plug and Play to onboard the first device.
-Provided the discovery and dhcp assignment are aligned, the device should when plugged in find DNA Center and land in the plug n play set of the devices section within the provisioning page.
+Provided DNA Center discovery methods are properly configured (ie DHCP-based, or DNS record-based), the out-of-box device during boot up process discover DNA Center, and register itself in the plug n play section of the provisioning page.

 At this point you can claim the device putting it in a planned state for onboarding onto the system.
 To do this do the following: